-Not only does this material resist the elements, but it can also stand up to the impact of objects thrown around during intense storms such as hurricanes or tornadoes.
-It also is up to four times less likely to warp or expand as vinyl siding and asphalt shingles do.
+Corrugated metal panels are highly resistant to elements and impacts, including intense storms such as harsh hail, rain, wind, hurricanes or tornadoes.
+They're also up to four times less likely to warp or expand compared to vinyl siding and asphalt shingles.

-With its long life and sturdy durability, corrugated steel can end up saving you loads of money in the long run.
-Owners of commercial and agricultural buildings, as well as homeowners, continue to invest in this material to avoid maintenance and gain value for decades to come.
+With its long life and durability, corrugated steel can help you save money in the long run.
+It's a preferred choice for commercial and agricultural buildings, as well as homeowners, who seek to avoid frequent maintenance and gain value for many years to come.

 CORRUGATED STEEL BENEFITS WITH MANSEA METAL

 Mansea Metal is the top-rated manufacturer of Metal Roofing, Siding, and Post-Frame Buildings in Kentucky, southern Illinois, and Ohio.
 For over a decade, their team has been helping homeowners and businesses select the best metal panels for their projects.